 Let’s actually stop and think for a moment.

-You hear many ‘successful’ producers explain that they are able to finish tracks in a week, or even a single day (a la Nicky Romero).
-This doesn’t seem believable (in all honesty, I don’t believe the 1-dayer story*), but there are steps that we can take to speed up the production process.
+You hear many ‘successful’ producers explain that they are able to finish tracks in a week, or even a single day (à la Nicky Romero).
+This doesn’t seem believable (in all honesty, I don’t believe the 1-dayer story*), but there are steps that you can take to speed up the production process.

 At any one moment I’m wearing one of these colourful skull garments.
 At first glance you may be wondering why I’m not simply bundling Mixing and Mastering into the umbrella of ‘Engineering’ - and you’re right to ask this.

-I make a clear distinction between Engineering, Mixing and Mastering as, for me, these hold distinct approaches and ways of thinking.
+I make a clear distinction between Engineering, Mixing and Mastering as, for me, these hold distinct approaches and philosophies.
 By compartmentalising these areas, I have found this to be the most effective and productive method to achieve progress in the least amount of time.

 So, for example, on a Tuesday evening I may sit down and concentrate purely on sound design.

 The goal here is to generate a series of presets that can be used at a later date.
 I call up my favourite soft synth and begin to generate a chord sound from scratch.
 Once I’m happy with it I save the sound as a preset and move on to the next.